 PHOTOGRAPHY

 Ever since my childhood, I have had a love for taking pictures.
 It all started with a young kid (yeah, it’s me :)) with a low-resolution point-and-shoot camera, dreaming of shooting whatever he found interesting.
 Over time, I tried out numerous techniques and compositions, and my passion for photography grew stronger.
-During my college years, a friend and I explored and documented historical temples and artefacts around my hometown.
-On May 7, 2019, I purchased a Canon 77D, which I have been using ever since.
+During my bachelor univerity years, a friend of mine and I documented historical temples and artefacts around my hometown.
+In May 2019, I purchased a Canon 77D, which I have been using ever since.
 Gradually, I strengthen my knowledge of composition and learnt different camera techniques.
 I, personally feel photography helps me develop a keen eye to notice beauty in the world around me and sculpt every single component to portray the story.

 Here is a short story describing my thought process and experience while capturing the glorious Milky Way.